IlanCosman/zsh-dotfiles/README.md

    - All of the symbols should appear if you've installed the recommended fonts.
    - Select the following:
-     - Lean, Unicode, 256 colors, No (Show current time?), Two lines, Disconnected, No frame, Sparse, Few icons, Concise, No (Enable transient prompt?), Verbose
+     - Lean, Unicode, 256 colors, No (Show current time?), Two lines, Dotted, No frame, Darkest, Sparse, Few icons, Concise, No (Enable transient prompt?), Verbose

-4. Comment out all right hand prompt elements in .p10k.zsh in accordance with [Powerlevel10k's reccomendation](https://github.com/romkatv/powerlevel10k/blob/master/README.md#horrific-mess-when-resizing-terminal-window) for dealing with the zsh window resizing bug.

 ## Oh My Zsh Plugins